-My wife makes $300/mo on surveys alone from Survey Club and a few other sites, and that pays our monthly groceries and phone bill.
+My wife makes $300/mo on surveys alone, and that pays our monthly groceries and phone bill.

 Pro tip: Use both Survey Junkie and Survey Club – a site where a man made over $4,000 in a month (see below) – and you could make boatloads.

 2. Cut down your food budget and save boatloads.